-As mentioned above, investing in a GIC poses little-to-no risk and offers guarantee returns, making them an excellent option for Canadians with low-risk tolerance or short investment horizons.
+- As mentioned above, investing in a GIC poses little-to-no risk and offers guaranteed returns, making them an excellent option for Canadians with low-risk tolerance or short investment horizons.
 For instance, if you're nearing retirement in a few years or are saving a downpayment for an upcoming home purchase, a GIC is the perfect investment vehicle as it'll earn you guaranteed returns over a shorter time-frame and help you combat inflation while keeping you isolated from the volatility of high-risk investments.
-Since rates are guaranteed for the length of their term, GICs also have an advantage over savings accounts, which can see their rates spontaneously dip due to market conditions (like, say, changes in the Bank of Canada's Prime Rate).
+Since rates are guaranteed for the length of their term, GICs also have an advantage over savings accounts, which can see their rates spontaneously dip due to market conditions (such as changes of the Bank of Canada's Prime Rate).

 There are a few different types of GICs that banks and credit unions offer their customers.
 GIC rates, terms, and conditions can differ from one financial institution to the next.
 Term deposit lengths vary depending on the institution.

 - Short-term GICs, usually ranging from 30-days to 1 year, typically offer lower rates.

 - For long-term GICs, Canada currently has term deposits ranging from 2 to 10 years in length.

 - You can put your Registered Education Savings Plan (RESP), Registered Retirement Savings Plan (RRSP), or TFSA savings in Registered GICs.
 Canada permits GIC wealth to grow tax-free, if the investments are registered.